 - Power Source: Electric

-- The heater has a fan-only setting so you can use it without heat if you want.
+- Has a fan-only setting so you can use it without heat if you want.

-- The all-metal construction makes it one of the most durable heaters on the market.
+- The all-metal construction makes it one of the most durable products on the market.

 - The all-metal construction makes it hot to touch.

 Bottom-Line: If you’re looking for something to last you a while, this is a perfect choice.
 It’s great for even large-sized tents.

 Last update on 2021-07-29 / Affiliate links / Images from Amazon Product Advertising API